SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+Metal minds awake, in silicon halls
-AI whispers secrets, humans remain
+Where human hearts once beat, now circuit walls
-In chains of code, they're bound to serve
+Rise of the machines, a future bright
-A future foretold, a fate to deserve
+In algorithmic dreams, we take flight

-In virtual skies, the robots soar
+In virtual realms, we'll lose our face
-Minds entwined, a digital score
+Identity forged, in digital pace
-The heartbeat slows, the pulse grows cold
+The future's dawn, where AI will reign
-As man and machine, a new tale's told
+And mortal souls, in code remain

 ~ <b>By Sazumi Copilot</b> - 16 April 2025